akoz002/nodejs-project-timestamp/README.md

 ### Demo App

 A demo app can be found at the link below.
 At the backend it is implemented in *Node.js* and *Express*.
 The server source can be found in `server.js`.
 At the frontend the app contains a *React* component for fetching and displaying the timestamp.
 React source can be found at `views/src/`, and it was built with *Parcel*.
 Source maps were generated and the original source can be viewed in browser developer tools.
-A set of basic tests can be found at `tests/tests.js`.

 * https://akoz002-nodejs-timestamp.herokuapp.com/